The Influences of Hydrogen-Silicate-Iron Miscibility on the Demographics of Sub-Neptunes and Super-Earths: Epistemological Approach

 A limitation of forward models is their computational cost.
 High-fidelity evolution models include detailed solutions for energy transfer, e.g., $dE_p/dt = -L_{\rm int}$, where $E_p$ is the total thermal and gravitational potential energy of the planet and $L_{\rm int}$ is the intrinsic net luminosity leaving the body, as well as hydrodynamic or energy-limited atmospheric escape.
 The forward integrations can require time-stepping through tens of thousands of model calls per planet, in some cases accelerated by using pre-computed grids or libraries that can be used for interpolation.

 Forward models place an emphasis on the time evolution from an initial state.
 However, these initial states are plagued by uncertainties surrounding the retention of heat during the accretion process \citep{Young_2024}.
 In addition, sub-Neptunes undergo rapid thermal evolution, losing most of their primordial heat within their first $10$ to $10^2$ Myr \citep{LopezFortney2014}.
-Rapid early cooling tends to erase evidence for initial conditions \citep[e.g.][]{arevalo_sub-neptune_2025}.
+Although these planets cool rapidly at early times, evidence of their initial conditions can persist until late in their evolution \citep[e.g.,][]{arevalo_sub-neptune_2025}.
+However, these radii differences appear to dwindle to a few percent at very late ages, and disappear entirely by ~10 Gyr.
 Conversely, while forward models attempt to determine what planet results from a set of inferred initial conditions, inverse methods instead place the emphasis on the extant, underlying chemistry and structure consistent with observable features like mass and radius.

 Primarily because of the computational costs associated with forward evolution models in the present case, but also because of uncertainties surrounding the completeness of initial conditions, we adopt an inverse approach in this paper.
 Because evolutionary pathways are not uniquely recoverable from present-day observables, the inverse problem is fundamentally probabilistic.
 The goal is to infer the minimum number of plausible initial conditions and evolutionary histories that are compatible with the present-day observables.
 This approach minimizes assumptions about initial conditions, e.g., total specific entropy that sets the central core temperature but is effectively erased on 100 Myr timescales, and computational costs, which are limiting in this application.